 Company Sergeant-Major Robert Hill Hanna (29th Battalion CEF)- rushed an enemy machine-gun nest with four other men and captured it on 21 August 1917.
 Hanna immigrated to Canada from Ireland before the war.

-Corporal Filip Konowal (47th Battalion CEf)- Konowal was tasked with clearing occupied cellars in the city of Lens during Currie’s second phase of attack after Hill 70.
+Corporal Filip Konowal (47th Battalion CEF)- Konowal was tasked with clearing occupied cellars in the city of Lens during Currie’s second phase of attack after Hill 70.
 He single-handedly attacked two machine gun nests before being seriously wounded.
-Konowal survived the war and settled in Hull, QC.
+Konowal survived the war and lived a tumultuously eventful life in Hull, QC.

 Today’s photograph has been colourized as part of the Vimy Foundation’s First World War In Colour project.
 Learn more about this project, and see additional photographs, by following this link: http://www.vimyfoundation.ca/projects/